The intrinsic Toeplitz structure and its applications in algebraic Riccati equations: Preliminary

 \section{Preliminary}

-The block-Toeplitz matrices appear in our results below and play an important role in the proposed algorithms.
+The block-Toeplitz matrices appear in the subsequent sections and play an important role in the proposed algorithms.
 Since 1970s, people have known that fast and superfast algorithms are valid for Toeplitz matrices, due to its low displacement rank, see, e.g.,~\cite{kailathKM1979displacement,kailathC1989generalized,kailathC1994generalized,kailathS1995displacement,friedlanderMKL1979new}.
 However, to keep algebraic Riccati equations in mind, here we only introduce the notations related to block-Toeplitz matrices, and give a lemma that is used in the discussions on algebraic Riccati equations, while its proof is placed in \cref{ssec:displacement-rank-and-toeplitz-matrix}.

 Given $A_0,A_1,\dots,A_{m-1}\in \mathbb{R}^{p_1\times p_2}$, we will use

 For ease, $\toepL_{p_1\times p_2}(A)=\toepL_{p_1\times p_2}\left( \right)$ if $A= $, and this notation makes no confusion for the subscript $\cdot_{p_1\times p_2}$ demonstrates how the matrix is composed.
 Similarly,